drocheam/optrace/docs/source/usage/overview.rst

 Global Options
 ______________________

-Global options are controlled through the attributes of the class :class:`optrace.global_options <optrace.global_options>`.
+Global options are set through the attributes of the class :class:`optrace.global_options <optrace.global_options>`.

 Progressbar
 ###################

-For calculation-intensive tasks a progress bar is displayed inside the terminal that displays the progress and estimated remaining time.
-Here is an example:
+A progress bar displays the completion status in your terminal during calculation-intensive tasks:

 .. code-block:: text

    Rendering:  40% |############4                  | 8/20 [00:17<00:22]

-It can be turned off globally by:
+It can be deactivated using:

 .. testcode::

    ot.global_options.show_progressbar = False

-There is also a context manager available for turning it off temporarily:
+There is also a context manager available for turning it off temporarily only:

 .. code-block:: python